Chevalley Supergroups of type D(2,1;a): Chevalley supergroups of type

 5pt

-Finally, recall that $ \, \bT \times \bG'_0 \, $ is representable (hence it is an affine group scheme); then its quotients by closed normal subgroups are again affine groups.
-In particular, this holds for the quotient modulo $ \mathbf{K} $ is representable (an affine group), hence also for the isomorphic functor $ \bG \, $. \end{proof}
+Finally, as $ \, \bT \times \bG'_0 \, $ is representable (so it is an affine group scheme), its quotient by the closed normal subgroup $ \mathbf{J} $ is representable too, hence the same holds for the isomorphic functor $ \bG_0 \, $. \end{proof}